 Compensation Committee.
 The compensation committee will be comprised of at least three directors.
-Membership of the compensation committee will include (Chair), and .
-The Company's board has determined that and satisfy the SEC requirements relating to independence of compensation committee members.
+Membership of the compensation committee will include Mr. Qureshi (Chair), Ms. Blankenship and Mr. Kalogiratos.
+The Company's board has determined that Mr. Qureshi and Ms. Blankenship satisfy the NYSE requirements relating to independence of compensation committee members.
+The Company's board of directors expects to appoint a third director who satisfies the NYSE requirements relating to independence of compensation committee members to replace Mr. Kalogiratos as a member of the compensation committee within one year of the consummation of the Transactions.